Is Alcohol a Macronutrient? Counting Alcohol in Your Macros

 With the alcohol calories from your drink, do the math:

 Take the total amount of calories in your alcoholic beverage and divide by 4.
-Remember, we divide by 4 because there are 4 calories per gram of carbs.
+Remember, we divide by 4 because carbs contain 4 calories per gram.

 200 calories / 4 cals per gram of carbohydrates = 50 grams of carbs.